Jiufen has lots of choices of Taiwanese foods and snacks. Here is what to eat in Jiufen Town….

 Other Taiwanese Foods

 This shop sells “luobogao” 蘿蔔糕 or turnip cake.
 Luobogao is a popular in Taiwan and dimsum restaurants in Hong Kong.
-It is made from turnips/flour/potato starch and cooked in a large bin.
-It can then be eaten “raw” or pan fried with a sauce.
+Cooks mix turnips/flour/potato starch and cook it in a large bin.
+You can eat it “raw” or pan fried with a sauce.
+Often you can find lubogao when you eat dim sum.

 Fresh boiled eggs cooked in a spiced broth.
 The broth seeps into the eggs and gives it a unique flavor.